amoffat/HeimdaLLM/docs/source/attack_surface/sql.rst

 ^^^^^^^^^^^

 HeimdaLLM's SQL grammar does not define support for any other query type besides ``SELECT``.
 This means that any other query type will be rejected by the parser.
+The grammar also does not support ``SELECT INTO``.
 A vulnerability would need to be present in the grammar that could allow for a mutation inside a ``SELECT`` query.
-The grammar also does not support ``SELECT INTO``.

 You will want to audit your database to ensure that no triggers are present on the selectable tables.
-You will also want to audit your stored functions to ensure that they are not allowlisted via the ``can_use_function`` predicate.
+You will also want to audit your stored functions and ensure that they are not allowlisted via the :meth:`SQLConstraintValidator.can_use_function
+<validator.SQLConstraintValidator.can_use_function>` predicate.

 Acquiring locks
 ---------------

 An attacker could cause a query to contain ``SELECT FOR UPDATE``, which would result in the database acquiring a lock on the rows that are returned.
-This can also happen implicitly if your transaction isolation level is set to ``SERIALIZABLE`` or `REPEATABLE READ`.
+This can also happen implicitly if your transaction isolation level is set to ``SERIALIZABLE`` or ``REPEATABLE READ``.

 Acquiring locks during a ``SELECT`` could cause problems if your connections are recycled without rolling back or committing the transaction, because the lock would remain in